Posts tagged ‘historical perspective’

 The Climate’s Gonna Kill Us (Circa 1974)

-Back in 1974 news reports were the mirror opposite of today.
-Ocean temperatures were dropping, polar ice was growing, and the coldest temperatures in 200 years were being recorded at the Arctic Circle.
+News reports from the 1970s said ocean temperatures were dropping, polar ice was growing, and the coldest temperatures in 200 years were being recorded at the Arctic Circle.
+We were told be worried.
+Very worried.

 Forty Years of Drama Queen Scientists